Panga Cliff

 Panga Cliff (Panga pank; also Mustjala Cliff, Mustjala pank) is a coastal cliff located on the northern shore of Saaremaa, at the end of the road from Kuressaare to Võhma, close to the village of Panga.
 It is the highest of the Saaremaa and Muhu cliffs, reaching a height of 20 m.
 The entire cliff is approximately 2.5 km long.

 Panga Cliff consists of at least three terraces.
-In addition to the main cliff, there is a smaller cliff located further inland, as well as an underwater cliff with height of about 10 to 12 m jutting a few hundred meters into the sea.
+In addition to the main cliff, there is a smaller cliff located further inland, and an underwater cliff with a height of about 10 to 12 m jutting a few hundred meters into the sea.